eudaq/eudaq/README.md

 #### Visual Studio for compiling (MSVC)

-- The recommended windows compiler is MSVC (Microsoft Visual C++) like Visual Studio 2015 and later
+- The recommended windows compiler is MSVC (Microsoft Visual C++) like Visual Studio 2019 and later (earlier versions up to 2015 still work but do not support ROOT6)
-- Download Visual Studio Express Desktop (e.g. 2017 Version)
+- Download Visual Studio Express Desktop (e.g. 2019 Version)

 #### Compiling using cmake syntax